giordano-lucas/dex-cyclic-arbitrage/index.md

 In the following section, we will only work on this extended dataset which is therefore referred to as `the dataset`.

-# Replication of some of [[1]](https://arxiv.org/abs/2105.02784) figures

-In order to introduce the `Cyclic transaction dataset` and check our understanding of the data, we propose to repropose a few figures of the arxiv paper.

 # Data Wrangling
 ## Data Exploration